WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### Tab completion - *"make tab-it and hab-it"*
 - Typing out file names is really boring and you're likely to make typos which will at best make your command fail with a strange error and at worst overwrite some of your carefully crafted analysis.
-     - **Tab completion is a trick which normally reduces this risk significantly.**
+     - **"Tab completion" is a trick which normally reduces this risk significantly.**
 - Instead of typing out *ls genome_2/*, try typing *ls g* and then press the tab character (instead of Enter).
      - Most of the rest of the folder name should just appear.
      - As you have two folders with similar names, you will need to give your terminal a bit of a hand to work out which one you want.